mulvaneya7/APIgateway_Microservices/README.txt

 flaskr/
 -------
 handles the db creation into the instance/ folder
+contains the 'flask init' command make flask_app=flaskr in env to use